-3.5.4 LOS Colour Mapping
+4.5.4 LOS Colour Mapping

-Colour mapping describes how density values are converted into colours in maps, graphs.
+Colour mapping describes how density values are converted into colours in maps and graphs.
 Density colour mapping can also be used to colour agents during playback through the simulation run.
 Values are taken from standard Fruin and IATA (International Air Transport Association) LOS mappings.
+When used in maps, black is used to indicate 'no data' (no agent walked in that area).